josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 ---

-## 🧿 60.
-The question is not “how much training?”
+## 65. 🧿 The Question Is Not “How Much Training?”

 There is no universal answer.